sablier-labs/v2-core/benchmark/results/SablierLockup_Tranched.md

-# Benchmarks for Lockup Tranched Model
+# Benchmarks for the Lockup Tranched model

 | Implementation                                               | Gas Usage |
 | ------------------------------------------------------------ | --------- |